Kalidas Samman

 The Kalidas Samman (कालिदास सम्मान) is an arts award presented annually by the Government of Madhya Pradesh in India.
-The award is named after Kālidāsa, a renowned Classical Sanskrit writer of ancient India.
+The award is named after Kalidasa, a renowned Classical Sanskrit writer of ancient India.
 The Kalidas Samman was first awarded in 1980.
 It was initially conferred in alternate years in four fields: Classical Music, Classical Dance, Theatre and Plastic Arts.
 From 1986-87 to 2008-09, the awards were presented in all four fields in most years, thereafter reverting to one person per year.

 Recipients

 The recipients of the Kalidas Samman: